radames/Real-Time-Latent-Consistency-Model/README.md

 `TIMEOUT`: limit user session timeout
 `SAFETY_CHECKER`: disabled if you want NSFW filter off
 `MAX_QUEUE_SIZE`: limit number of users on current app instance
+`TORCH_COMPILE`: enable if you want to use torch compile for faster inference

 ### image to image